CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

-# How to use cPouta for Remote Desktop
+# How to use Pouta for Remote Desktop

 This chapter will go through how to set up a remote desktop with noVNC and ssh-tunnel on a non-GPU flavor in c- and ePouta.
 We are using noVNC because